politrons/RPC_reactive/README.md

 ![My image](src/main/resources/img/benchmark.png)

-For this benchmark we made 10k request and calc the response time
+For this benchmark we made 10k request using Rest and gRPC, and get the response time.

 * [Rest](src/main/scala/benchmark) Http finagle client against Grizzly server.